-The Working Manual sets out how the special conditions are determined and managed.
+The Rail Industry Standard and Rule Book Modules out how the special conditions are determined and managed.

 The documentation required to permit an exceptional load to travel on the network is an 'Exceptional Load Form' (reference: RT3973).
 These are described in the Working Manual.
 The RT3973 form is needed not only to permit exceptional loads to travel.
 It is also necessary for the regular transit of most vehicles with their loads in the following categories (which encompass the majority of loaded freight trains):